sensum/docs/source/includes/api/_api.md

 ## Introduction
 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

-**SensumAPI** enables you to access our emotional intelligence platform.
+**SensumAPI** enables you to access our Empathic AI Platform, which processes data (eg. from sensors) into human-state values.
 Our API is designed to be RESTful, responding to HTTP requests with bodies in JSON format.
 All requests require that the `Content-Type: application/json` header be specified.
 **SensumAPI** is also cross-origin resource sharing ready.

 **SensumSDK** handles many of these requests and responses natively.
-It can however be useful to utilise the **SensumAPI** directly.
+It can however be useful to use the **SensumAPI** directly.